kuriharaan/InputSystemWiki/Home.md

 This is an overview of the architecture of the system.

+>Goal is to be able to comfortably describe the entire architecture on a single Wiki page and cover around
+>6k sloc that in turn covers everything we need.

 The system breaks down into a "passive" and an "active" part.

 # Passive